 That’s not good, right?
 I’ve heard they can lose all of their leaves and they may still grow back, so I’ve been faithfully watering it once a week or so and eagerly watching to see if it grows at all, but it’s just looking sad.
 I shouldn’t be allowed to own plants anymore, but I want so desperately to be good at it!

-3. On the other hand, I’ve got this guy on the other side of the television that’s been going strong for close to a year now.
+3. On the other hand, I’ve got a plant on the other side of the television that’s been going strong for close to a year now.
 It’s one of those awesome plants that thrives on neglect – I seriously only water it once a month or so, it gets almost no sunlight, and it is just generally ignored…but it still looks just as good as the day we bought it!

 4. I’ve been reading a ton of books lately (you know, in addition to all the lounging and Desperate-Housewives-watching) and I’m on a huge Gillian Flynn kick – she wrote Gone Girl (which I’m obsessed with) and has two other novels that are also fantastic.
 I’m almost done with the third one, and I’m already wondering when she’s going to write a new book so I can inhale it like I have the others.